What Are The Most Common Examples Of Medical Malpractice?

 Diagnosing Mistakes: Johns Hopkins researchers say that errors made when diagnosing patients affect around 12 million people a year.
 These are considered to be the most harmful type of medical errors and can lead to delayed treatment or even no treatment for a patient at all.

 Infections: All hospitals and medical facilities have protocols in place to keep infections from spreading.
 However, around one in every 30 hospital patients in the county acquires an infection.
 One out of every three people who die in the hospital has sepsis, a full-body infection, at the time of death.

 It is time to get your case started

-At the Weitz Firm, our team is ready to investigate and help you secure compensation for the following:
+At The Weitz Firm, LLC, our team is ready to investigate and help you secure compensation for the following:

 Coverage of all medical expenses related to the mistake

 Punitive damages against the responsible come if you are unable to work